mmore500/downstream/joss/paper.md

 The **steady algorithm** maintains uniform spacing between retained items.
 This approach is best suited for applications in which it is important to maintain data from all time periods, such as for trend analysis in long-term monitoring systems.
-In addition to an approach proposed in [@Moreno2024], Downstream includes Python implementation of the ``compressing ring buffer'' approach for steady curation developed by [@Gunther2014].
+In addition to an approach proposed in [@Moreno2024], Downstream includes Python implementation of the "compressing ring buffer" approach for steady curation developed by [@Gunther2014].

 The **stretched algorithm** prioritizes older data while maintaining recent context, focusing on preserving the origins of the stream.
 Specifically, the density of retained data is thinned proportionally to depth in the stream.